From the great Roc-A-Fella Records to the obscure Dell Glover, we rounded the 10 great hip-hop biopics we would like to see made.

 Moment To Explore: The night of MF DOOM’s return at the poetry open mic.

-In 2020, there are women rappers who rake in more than $25 million in a year, sit atop the Billboard charts for six weeks, and win Golden Globes awards.
+$25 million in a year, sit atop the Billboard charts for six weeks, and win Golden Globes awards.
 With multi-faceted success among women who rap becoming the new normal, a Queen Latifah biopic would be a necessary reminder of the MC who made that possible.

 When she was tired of gangster rappers demeaning women in lyrics she virulently asked them, “Who you calling a bitch?” on “U.N.I.T.Y.”
 When her first TV series, Living Single, became a runaway success, she had to battle reductions of her show to “‘The Facts of Life’ in blackface” from the executive editor of The Source and Bill Cosby complaints of the women of the show talking about men too much.
 A Queen Latifah biopic would follow her rise from Dana Elaine Owens from Newark to the mega mogul who hasn’t needed to rap for more than a decade.